Master of Clinical Science

 The Master of Clinical Science is conducted over two years of full time study or the equivalent in half-time candidature.
 The key aim of the program is to train experienced clinicians in research methodology and techniques and to engage them in the critical evaluation of literature and results in their chosen field of research at an advanced level.
 Whilst the Master of Clinical Science may contain a significant coursework component, the focus of the degree is on research.
 Master of Clinical Science graduates are well placed to progress to independent research at doctoral level and to translate their research training into improved clinical outcomes.

 As one of the most highly research-intensive and respected universities in Australia and a member of the prestigious Group of Eight, The University of Adelaide is the smart choice for your research program.
 The University is committed to providing unique opportunities for graduates and researchers who are recognised as worldwide leaders for their vision and capacity to address global research challenges.

 All research students at the University have the opportunity to broaden their research experience by choosing from amongst the extensive range of Career and Research Skills Training (CaRST) programs on offer.

 Career ReadinessA Master of Clinical Science is a great stepping stone to transition to a Doctor of Philosophy.
 It is the highest research award after a doctorate and can greatly increase your career opportunities in academia, government, industry and clinical practice.

 The University of Adelaide Careers Service prepares, inspires and empowers students to achieve successful career transitions and connect with industry.

-Clinical Nurse Consultant, Clinical Nurse Specialist, Clinical Scientist, Research Assistant, Research Manager, Researcher, Clinical Studies Coordinator
+Clinical Nurse Consultant, Clinical Nurse Specialist, Clinical Scientist, Research Manager, Clinical Studies Coordinator

 A Master of Clinical Science provides an introduction to clinically based research for candidates presenting with clinical qualifications and work experience.
 The objectives of the program are to: